faffietheripper/Reading-Notes/README.md

 ### What is Growth Mindset

-Growth mindset is the ability to perceive your current situations as temporary and believing that you are yet to gain the ability therefore you should keep trying.
+Growth mindset is the ability to perceive your current difficult situations as temporary and believing that you are yet to gain the ability therefore you should keep trying.